-Puerto Rico has a website that allows for a search of the entity name which can help determine if the name to be used is available.
-However, it is important to realize that the website does not reflect all filings at the time it is searched.
-Filings which have been submitted over the counter face a significant backlog in processing and it can often take several weeks or more for a filing such as a name amendment to be processed and appear on the online records.
+Puerto Rico’s website offers an entity name search that can help determine if a name is available for use.
+However, it’s important to note that the website does not reflect all filings at the time of the search.
+For example, filings that have been submitted over-the-counter face a significant processing backlog, thus it can take weeks for these to appear online.

 Expansion of Online Filing Services

 In recent months, Puerto Rico has made great advancements with their online filing capabilities, such as annual reports and Change of Agent/Office.
 Electronic filings provide immediate evidence, (usually available upon filing) and company information is usually updated within a few days.
 Online filing evidence is in PDF form and is available in English.
 Please note, over-the-counter filing is still necessary for some types of filings, and processing times are longer in these cases.